sean-mcclure/azle_d3/README.md

 # Kedion_D3

-Kedion_D3 is an example application showing how to combine Kedion.js with D3.js to bind visualizations to UI elements.
+Kedion_D3 is a demo application showing how to combine Kedion.js with D3.js to bind visualizations to UI elements.
 This enables developers and data scientists to prototype *real* applications rather than isolated toy visuals disconnected from a true user experience.

 You can see a preview of the application [here](https://vimeo.com/288840384):